District 13: Plot

 Taha demands a high ransom to deactivate the bomb; the government refuses.
 After Damien gives them Taha's bank account codes, they drain his funds.
 Leïto and Damien escape.
 K2 and his men soon realize that with Taha unable to pay them, they are free from his grasp.
 Taha attempts to command K2 as a last resort, but K2, fed up with Taha's brutality, turns his back on his former boss and allows his men to gun down Taha.
 K2 takes over the gang and goes to find Leito and Damien.
 After a foot chase, K2 catches up with Leito and Damien but calls a truce and allows Leito and Damien to disarm the bomb.

 Leito and Damien reach the bomb but are forced to fight a large man named Yeti who was planted by Taha to guard the bomb.
-After they defeat Yeti, Damien calls Kruger to receive the deactivation code.
-After hearing Kruger ask if the "bomb is in the exact spot" and recognizing "B13" in the code's last characters, Leïto deduces that the government has framed them, and the code will actually detonate the bomb instead of deactivating it.
+After they defeat Yeti, Damien calls Krüger to receive the deactivation code.
+After hearing Krüger ask if the "bomb is in the exact spot" and recognizing "B13" in the code's last characters, Leïto deduces that the government has framed them, and the code will actually detonate the bomb instead of deactivating it.
 Damien refuses to believe that the government has set him up, and he fights Leito as Damien truly believes that he is doing the right thing to disarm the bomb, but Lola is able to restrain Damien long enough for the timer on the bomb to run out.

 The bomb does not explode, proving Leïto right.
 K2 and his gang allow Leito and Damien to leave the district.
-The pair return to the government building with the bomb and use it to force Kruger to admit that he had planned to blow up B13 as a means to end its existence, catching it on camera and broadcasting nationally.
+The pair return to the government building with the bomb and use it to force Krüger to admit that he had planned to blow up B13 as a means to end its existence, catching it on camera and broadcasting nationally.
 Soon, the rest of the government promises to tear down the containment wall and bring back schools and police to B13.
 Leïto and Damien depart as friends, and Lola kisses Damien, encouraging him to visit B13.